gitlabhq/gitlabhq/doc/installation.md

     # Quit from PostgreSQL server
     template1=# \q

-    # Try connect to new database
+    # Try connect to new database (do this later when user 'gitlab' has been created)
     $ su - gitlab
     $ psql -d gitlabhq_production -U gitlab